Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/sculpt_mode.rst

 press :kbd:`H` then click & drag around the part you want to hide.
 To reveal a hidden part of a mesh, press :kbd:`Shift-H` then click & drag around the part you want to reveal.
-To reveal all hidden parts, just hit :kbd:`Alt-H`.
+To reveal all hidden parts, just press :kbd:`Alt-H`.

 .. figure:: /images/Hide_before_and_after.jpg